 A local inquiry was held in August 1985 led to the decision to refuse planning permission being overturned.
 The service areas were built but Roadchef emerged as the restaurant partner.
 The eastbound side was built on a larger field and is consequently more spacious.
 It had a larger, free-flow servery which was branded 'RoadChef', with wooden panels and wooden seating.
 The smaller westbound side didn't use RoadChef's name much, but instead promoted their waitress restaurant brand, Hickory's.

 Roadchef stopped promoting Nene Valley in the early 1990s, after which point the restaurants were both branded AJ's.
 It was known to them as Ecton services.
 However, Roadchef wanted to build two lodges here, suggesting they were still the landlord.
 Plans for the lodges were renewed in 1996 but were refused.

 Probably due to the proliferation of Little Chefs in the area, both restaurants closed in 2000.
 The eastbound side was taken over by an independent café, who continued to maintain it in a style familiar to the original Roadchef.
 That Scoffers Café lasted a long time for an independent, but closed in June 2020, following the COVID-19 lockdown.

 Meanwhile the westbound restaurant fell in to disrepair, with its car park being taken over by years of foliage growth.
 It did have adverts pasted to it, including ones for Scoffers Café, but these have been buried by the undergrowth.
-In 2009, there were plans to turn the westbound restaurant into a Honda motorcycle showroom but these were refused.
+There was a plan to turn the westbound restaurant into a Honda motorcycle showroom in 2009, but this was refused.